zs-barnes/RL-Sepsis-Prediction/README.md

 where df is a pandas data frame.

+Alternatively, once you clone this repo you can open up `Load_Data.ipynb` and run all the cells.
+If no error is thrown, then you have loaded the data successfully.

 # Add Rewards
 Using the utility function provided by the competition, we have added two columns that correspond to the reward